ai chatbot citation research content optimization for AI what content gets cited by AI AI-friendly content strategy increase AI visibility

 This is the single biggest factor most content teams underestimate.
 AI models treat recency as a trust signal, especially for comparison and decision-making queries.

-The data is stark: 50% of content cited in AI responses is less than 13 weeks old.
-85% of AI Overview citations come from content published in the last two years.
-AI-cited content is 25.7% fresher on average than what ranks in traditional Google results.
+The pattern is stark: a large share of the content cited in AI responses was published in the last three months, and the overwhelming majority was published within the last two years.
+AI-cited pages are consistently fresher than the average page that ranks in traditional Google results.

-Even more telling: AI systems automatically append the current year to 28% of their internal sub-queries, even when users don't include a year in their prompt.
+Even more telling: AI systems often append the current year to their internal sub-queries even when users don't ask for it.
 The system itself is biased toward new content.
-Pages that go more than three months without an update are 3x more likely to lose AI visibility compared to recently refreshed pages.
+Pages that go many months without an update are markedly more likely to lose AI visibility than pages that get refreshed.

 If you published a great guide in 2024 and haven't touched it since, it's probably invisible to AI already.